angular/angular/aio/content/guide/form-validation.md

 ## Control status CSS classes

 Angular automatically mirrors many control properties onto the form control element as CSS classes.
-You can use these classes to style form control elements according to the state of the form.
+Use these classes to style form control elements according to the state of the form.
 The following classes are currently supported.

 * `.ng-valid`